burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

 - create new state
 - create new accounts
 - simulate TX
-- show the bank's view vs the user's view
+- show the bank's view vs the user's view as well as the functions the bank can perform vs what the user can perform

 ## Code